WinandS/Thesis/blog/blog.md

 I use [WaveDrom][WaveDrom link] to help generate the documentation for this design.
 My documentation now holds a visual representation of how signals are processed by the design.
 ![Documentation example][WaveDrom example]

-If we compare the signal representations in the two pictures above, we can see that the both representations hold the same information.
+If we compare the signal representations in the two pictures above, we can see that the both representations look exactly the same, apart from formatting ofcourse.
 In other words, I have had to use the same information twice: once to document my design, and once to build a self checking testbench.
 It makes sense to want to have some kind of tool that could build both documentation and test from one source.

-#### Enter the VHDL Verifier 9000
+### Enter the VHDL Verifier 9000

 This was the starting point for the project.
 The result was the the VHDL Verifier 9000.
-It is a simple tool that can help the developer build both the tests and the documentation from one source file.
-On top of that, it automatically runs the tests and analyses the result and offers an easy way find discrepancies in design and specification.
+It is a simple tool that can help build both the test and the documentation from one source file.
+On top of that, it automatically runs the test, analyses the result and offers an easy way find discrepancies in simulation output and expected output.

 ![GUI screenshot][GUI]